Over 15,000 car accidents occur in the U.S. every single day… That means a lot of lives are altered – and lost – each day…

 Can closed freeways cause even more car accidents?

-However, our best car accident lawyers at Law Offices of Howard Craig Kornberg warn that closing down freeway has a tendency to cause even more car accidents.
+However, our best car accident lawyer in Los Angeles at Law Offices of Howard Craig Kornberg warn that closing down freeway has a tendency to cause even more car accidents.

 Our skilled attorneys, who have handled thousands of car accidents across California in the past over three decades, explain that closed freeways, streets or even lanes can lead to traffic jams.